Annual Review of Linguistics

 The Annual Review of Linguistics is an annual peer-reviewed review journal published by Annual Reviews.
-It was established in 2015 and covers developments in the broad field of linguistics The founding co-editors were Barbara Partee and Mark Y. Liberman.
+It was established in 2015 and covers developments in the field of linguistics.
+The founding co-editors were Barbara Partee and Mark Y. Liberman.
 Partee was succeeded in 2021 by Colin Phillips.
+As of 2023, Annual Review of Linguistics is being published as open access, under the Subscribe to Open model.